Sorennorge/MacAulayLab-RNAseq2/README.md

 # MacAulayLab-RNAseq2

-This work have been done in collaboration with the MacAulay Lab.
 The work and scripts are done by the MacAulay Lab.
 All programs used are free and open-source.
 Feel free to copy and use code, but make sure to cite: XXXXXXXX (coming soon)